Leaders and Influencers

 While the church in Iran is growing rapidly, even without property or buildings, there are very few Baluch believers.
 Engagement of Baluch by Iranian believers is difficult and uncommon.
 In the rest of Baluchistan, especially outside of major urban areas, access to gospel-proclaiming believers is extremely rare.
 All 10-12 million Baluch are considered entirely unreached and almost totally unengaged.

-the Western Balochi speakers of iran
+the Western Baluchi speakers of iran

-The 1.5 million Western Balochi speakers who live in southeastern Iran are part of a larger group of 10-12 million Baluch spread across Iran, Pakistan and Afghanistan.
+The 1.5 million Western Baluchi speakers who live in southeastern Iran are part of a larger group of 10-12 million Baluch spread across Iran, Pakistan and Afghanistan.
 The Western Baluch settled in Iran for unknown reasons as the rest of the Baluch, originally from the Caspian Sea region, kept traveling eastwards in the 6th/7th centuries.

 Though Iran is 90% Shia, the Western Baluch, like other ethnic minorities in Iran, are Sunni Muslim.

 The Baluch have suffered enormously, especially under the Iranian Islamic regime.
 Living as a suppressed ethnic and religious minority amongst Iranian Shi’ites is extremely difficult.
 They are deprived of their rights and considered third-class citizens.
 They face state-sponsored harassment, torture, and arrest if they speak out against the regime.
-The Balochi language, banned by the government, is at risk of extinction in two or three generations.
+The Baluchi language, banned by the government, is at risk of extinction in two or three generations.

 other regions Videos